scrapinghub/frontera/docs/source/topics/production-broad-crawling.rst

 It is recommended to run spiders on a dedicated machines, they quite likely to consume lots of CPU and network bandwidth.

-The same thing have to be done for strategy workers, each strategy worker should have it's own partition id (see :setting:`SCORING_PARTITION_ID`) assigned in config files named ``strategyN.py``.

 Configuring MAX_NEXT_REQUESTS
 =============================